suyanksaraswat/Advance-todo-react-app/README.md

 - All Todo have status info, which contain states: In Progress and Done.
 (You can switch state by click)
 - For styling, we have used Bootstrap.
 - Show total number of todo in header.
+- Have done jest and snap test for every component.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).